getkloudi/integration-wrapper-generator/out/bitbucket/docs/RepositoriesApi.md

 let apiInstance = new Bitbucket.RepositoriesApi();
 let workspace = "workspace_example"; // String | This can either be the workspace ID (slug) or the workspace UUID surrounded by curly-braces, for example: `{workspace UUID}`. let opts = {
-  'page': 1, // Number | Page number of the current results.
-This is an optional element that is not provided in all responses.
-  'role': "role_example" // String |  Filters the result based on the authenticated user's role on each repository.  * **member**: returns repositories to which the user has explicit read access * **contributor**: returns repositories to which the user has explicit write access * **admin**: returns repositories to which the user has explicit administrator access * **owner**: returns all repositories owned by the current user
+  'role': "role_example", // String |  Filters the result based on the authenticated user's role on each repository.  * **member**: returns repositories to which the user has explicit read access * **contributor**: returns repositories to which the user has explicit write access * **admin**: returns repositories to which the user has explicit administrator access * **owner**: returns all repositories owned by the current user
+  'q': "q_example", // String |  Query string to narrow down the response as per [filtering and sorting](../../meta/filtering).
+  'sort': "sort_example" // String |  Field by which the results should be sorted as per [filtering and sorting](../../meta/filtering).
 };
 apiInstance.repositoriesWorkspaceGet(workspace, opts, (error, data, response) => {
   if (error) {